Domino’s Pizza and FLGS

 Obviously, we don’t make pizzas at FLGS.
 There are other differences.
 For one, I don’t have to worry about delivery (I thought about it as an option, but I did not pursue it for reasons I don’t need to go into right now).
 But less obviously, the number of SKUs I restock on a regular basis is enormously different.
 Domino’s had 10 toppings when I started, two sizes of dough patties, one sauce, two sizes of boxes…the entire list fit on a single page and could be counted in 15 minutes.

-Another obvious is that I had to do all this work myself instead of having it done for me.
+Another obvious difference is that I had to do all this work myself instead of having it done for me.
 On the other hand, having read the procedures and training manuals at Domino’s gave me a broad template that I could repurpose for my own use.

 Clearly, a fully-stocked game store with a broad inventory base needs hours of counting.
 With practice and refinement of methods, I could count my major general restocks in less than 2 hours, but that still leaves lists of less efficiency for several more hours of counting.